wdumez/evolutionary-computing/README.md

 - Not doing any mutation leads to catastrophic convergence quite quickly (as expected).
 - Always mutating gives good results, though professor said not to do this...
 - LSO makes everything really slow, so set to low probability (e.g. 0.01).
-- Setting k_crowding really high (100) makes all offspring very similar, not good.
+- Setting crowding factor really high (100) makes all offspring very similar, not good.
 - Lambda plus mu crowding works quite well with visible diversity (mean is higher than best).
 - Lambda comma mu crowding doesn't seem to work so well.
 - Setting the nr. of mutations too high (10) on inversion mutation gets stuck in a worse local optimum more quickly.